binhonglee/blog/content/2018-08-20-hosting-your-own-git-server-with-gitea.md

 #### NGINX

-I did not go deep into either of the load balancers in here as I am currently working on a separate piece that will focus more onto the configuration and use of NGINX to hosting multiple domain names and 'servers'.
-Keep a look out for that!
+~~I did not go deep into either of the load balancers in here as I am currently working on a separate piece that will focus more onto the configuration and use of NGINX to hosting multiple domain names and 'servers'.
+Keep a look out for that!~~

+_You can read more about NGINX on my next post [here](http://localhost:1313/blog/2018-08-29-how-to-host-multiple-domain-names-and-projects-on-one-server/)._

 ---